shadowman-lab/Ansible-Config/SNOW/readme.md

 <img src="images/create_application.png" alt="AAP Create Application" title="AAP Create Application" width="1000" />

 #### 2)
-Click the green **Save** button on the right, at which point a window will pop up, presenting you with the Client ID and Client Secret needed for ServiceNow to make API calls into AAP.
+Click the blue **Save** button, at which point a window will pop up, presenting you with the Client ID and Client Secret needed for ServiceNow to make API calls into AAP.
 This will only be presented **ONCE**, so capture these values for later use.

 <img src="images/application_secrets.png" alt="AAP Application Secrets" title="AAP Application Secrets" width="500" />

 #### 3)
-Next, navigate to **Settings-->System** on the left side of the screen.
-You’ll want to toggle the **Allow External Users to Create Oauth2 Tokens** option to ***on***.
-Click the green **Save** button to commit the change.
+Next, navigate to **Settings** on the left side of the screen and then **Miscellaneous Authentication settings**.
+After you click Edit at the buttom, you’ll want to toggle the **Allow External Users to Create Oauth2 Tokens** option to ***on***.
+Click the blue **Save** button to commit the change.

 <img src="images/tower_settings.png" alt="AAP Settings" title="AAP Settings" width="1000" />